richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 > clear understanding of what's valuable to a customer to make that time worthwhile

-10x programmers don't view their work in a vaccuum.
-Their work serves a well defined purpose, and they apply reason of their work towards that purpose.
-Reasoning of the customers needs or internal engineering's needs prevents them ultimately from using their time in poor ways.
+10x programmers don't view their work in a vacuum.
+Their work serves a well defined purpose, and they apply reasoning of their work towards that purpose.
+Reasoning of the customers' needs or internal engineering's needs prevents them ultimately from using their time in poor ways.

 > working knowledge of one's code base

 They know the terrain of their code.
-There is a huge different from a programmer day 1 of joining a company and 6 months in.
+There is a huge difference from a programmer day 1 of joining a company and 6 months in.
 They have not put the blinders on about any dark corners of their code repo.
 They seek new ways to unblock themselves to allow their use of time to never be hindered.

 There are two distinctive habits of 10x programmers I think that are independent of product feature requirements, but indirectly have great impact on use of time:

 >  a strategic method of building knowledge

-They are always looking out for new useful principles to integrate their experienced.
+They are always looking out for new useful principles to integrate their experience.
 To a 10x programmer, the world of programming is not a world of totally unique snowflakes.
 There are patterns all over one can recognize, and form into a useful principle for use the next time the situation is encountered.
 In particular 10x programmers build these principles from their own experience and when principles are borrowed from authorities they are validated personally.

 > they automate

 Avoiding expensive work twice, once knowledge has been acquired, programmers are in a unique position to automate what they learned.
 10x programmers take advantage of this to save themselves redundant use of time.

 Looking at this list we see similarities amongst these traits that they are all cognitive advantages.
-Importantly, they are advantages with huge variation.
+Importantly, there are advantages with huge variation enough to qualify the order of magnitude of "10x".

 * the difference between the endurance of a programmer who loves their job vs hates it is huge
 * the difference between a programmer who automates and one who doesn't is huge